Read the committee members' biographies and registered interests.

 Professor Nicky J Welton BSc MSc PhD

 Nicky graduated with a BSc in mathematics from Sheffield University, an MSc in statistics from University College London, and a PhD in mathematical biology from the University of Bristol.
-She is currently Professor of Statistical and Health Economic Modelling in the department of population health sciences at the University of Bristol.
-Here she leads the Multi-Parameter Evidence Synthesis research group, is Director of the departments Short Course Program, and Deputy Director of the Clinical Guidelines Technical Support Unit.
+She is currently professor of statistical and health economic modelling in the department of population health sciences at the University of Bristol.
+Here she leads the Multi-Parameter Evidence Synthesis research group and is director of the NICE Guidelines Technical Support Unit.

 Direct - financial